PranavEswr/Emotion-Recognition/README.md

 Aim is to create something that can classify different facial emotions using deep learning technique.
 - ADAM optimizer is used

-(Unfortunately the full code is at my university system, this is not the final one)
+(Unfortunately the full code/dataset is at my university system, this is not the final one)